seblars/seblars.github.io/about.md

 ---
-layout: page
+layout: default
 title: About
-permalink: /about/
+# permalink: /about/
-includelink: true
+# includelink: true
 ---
 # About page

 This page tells you a little bit about me.